gazebosim/docs/docs/citadel/_sources/install.md.txt

 Ignition Citadel is the 3rd major release of Ignition, and its 1st 5-year-LTS.

+**Citadel has reached end-of-life on December 2024.
+This page exists for archival purposes.
+Please refer to the latest supported version.**

 ## Binary installation instructions

 Binary installation is the recommended method of installing Ignition.